 Nowadays, most of us aren't being chased by big cats but our genes are still programmed that way.
 The beast chasing us today is chronic stress, the long-term daily grind, and constant exposure and unavoidable stress unlike the Tigers minutes of acute intense stress.

 Each time, regardless of the trigger we release neurotransmitters (such as noradrenaline) and hormones (in particular cortisol) that catalyse a series of events that help us deal with the challenge.
 Cortisol is a very interesting hormone as it helps with the survival response through various mechanisms like increasing blood sugar and blocking relaxation and sleepy chemicals but then it has a negative feedback effect, letting the body know that you had a stress response and can now switch off and relax.

-Problem is with modern life there is constantly one form of trigger or another so there is a constant stimulus to pump out these stress chemicals.
-Chronic exposure to a powerful hormone like cortisol can change you.
+The problem with modern life there is constantly one form of trigger or another so there is a constant stimulus to pump out these stress chemicals.
+Chronic exposure to a powerful hormone such as cortisol can change you.

 The hormonal fluctuations

 To fully understand how to influence hormonal secretions and activities we must first understand the big picture and know the natural cycles that dictate our body's priorities between thriving or surviving.
 The Hypothalamus in our brain collects data from our body to inform of potential stressors.
 Our body can't afford to wait and see if something is life-threatening before it reacts, therefore it will trigger a stress response, proactively, just in case.
 The immune system, inflammatory chemicals, emotional stress, fear, pain, temperature extremes, toxicity, training hard, caffeine etc. will all activate the Hypothalamus to initiate a survival response.
 The end result is that the hypothalamus sends this stress message to our pituitary gland, which then signals the adrenals to pump out cortisol.
 This, of course, is a natural response but too much cortisol is very bad for our health.